telvarost/QuickAdditions-StationAPI/README.md

 **If you're looking for modern Minecraft recipes:** https://github.com/telvarost/MostlyModernRecipes-StationAPI

 # Quick Additions

-* Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!
+Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!

+* Adds ability to change background music countdown timer min and max interval values.

 ## List of added recipes